rbishop/part_time/README.md

-Part-time's API mimics Mike Perham's excellent [Sidekiq](https://github.com/mperham/sidekiq) libary, so should your background processing needs grow, you can upgrade to Siedkiq with minimal effort.
+Part-time's API mimics Mike Perham's excellent [Sidekiq](https://github.com/mperham/sidekiq) libary, so should your background processing needs grow, you can upgrade to Sidekiq with minimal effort.

 For serious multi-threading mayhem pair Part-time with the [Puma](https://github.com/puma/puma) web server to make your application so